4neesh/DevBlog/src/blogInProgress/005ResolvingHashConflicts.md

 <br>
 <h4>Conclusion</h4>
 <p>
 Hash functions are algorithms that are used to convert a key into an arbitrary integer.
-Hash functions enable the hash table to have an efficient computer memory consumption by defining the boundaries of possible index positions a value can be stored.
+Hash functions enable the hash table to have an efficient computer memory consumption by defining the boundaries of possible index positions in which a value can be stored.
 Collision resolution techniques are important to understand as they support the use of hash functions by maintaining the integrity and performance of the hash table.<br>
-By understanding the differences between open and closed addressing, a hash table can be designed to store collided hash values in an optimized manner.
+By understanding the differences between open and closed addressing, a hash table can be designed to store collided hash values in an optimised manner.
 </p>
 <br>
 <small style="float: right;" >Picture: Riobamba, Ecuador by <a target="_blank" href="https://unsplash.com/@ezekiel">Fernando Tapia</small></a><br>